mozilla-ai/lumigator/docs/source/operations-guide/local-development.md

 database file to the backend service, so that any changes you make to the database will be persisted between runs.

-To use the API-based vendor ground truth generation and evaluation, you'll need to pass the following environment variables for credentials, into the docker container:
+To use the API-based vendor ground truth generation and evaluation, you'll need to [configure API keys](../operations-guide/configuration#api-settings) once Lumigator is running.

-- `MISTRAL_API_KEY`: your Mistral API key.
-- `OPENAI_API_KEY`: your OpenAI API key.

-Refer to the [troubleshooting section](../get-started/troubleshooting.md) for more details.

 ## Testing the backend services